ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO: Distribution of Sample Correlation Between Serially Correlated Processes: Simulation Experiments

 In this Section, we conduct Monte Carlo experiments to assess numerically the approximation of the density of $\widehat{c}_{ij}^x$ to $\mathcal{D}(r)$, as described in Section~\ref{sec:Density_c} of the main text.
-In particular, we compare the density of $\widehat{c}_{ij}^x$ obtained by simulations (indicated as $d(r)$) with both the asymptotic distribution provided in Theorem~\ref{theo:AsymptDist} of the main text (indicated as $\mathcal{D}(r)$) and its estimate, namely, where the parameters are estimated from the sample of 5000 Monte Carlo replications (indicated as $\widehat{\mathcal{D}}(r)$).
-After, we expand the theoretical results in more generic contexts, relaxing the assumption that the predictors are orthogonal Gaussian AR(1) processes.
+In particular, we compare the density of $\widehat{c}_{ij}^x$ obtained by simulations (indicated as $d(r)$) the distribution provided in Proposition~\ref{theo:CorrDist} of the main text (indicated as $\mathcal{D}(r)$).
+After, we expand the theoretical results in more generic contexts, relaxing the assumption that the covariates are orthogonal Gaussian AR(1) processes.